 Now, however, Pizza Hut is using chatbots on Facebook Messenger and Twitter to cut out the lag time.
 Customers can immediately open up a message window, ask for current promotions, and quickly place their order.
 The chatbots instantaneously respond and transmit the information through all the right channels.
 And presto! — everybody is good to go.
 In effect, bots such as these are strengthening one-on-one relationships, while providing faster, better results for the customer.

 Some of the best website designs are the ones now making use of linear navigation to improve UX elements.
 This style of navigation allows the user to complete only one type of action at a time.
-Linear elements reduce noise and distraction, while helping to streamline the overall experience.
+Linear elements reduce noise and distraction while helping to streamline the overall experience.

 Take, for example, Uber’s new booking system.
 On both the mobile app and website, the user is taken through the entire booking process, one step at a time.
 The transitions are extremely clear and easy to navigate.
 This simplifies the entire process, making the user feel totally at ease.
 And these types of experiences—simplified and streamlined—are the ones going to compel users to come back for more.

 Micro-interactions are moments of specific interaction between the user and the interface.
-Liking a post, using emojis, filing out a form—these are all micro-interactions.
+Liking a post, using emojis, filling out a form—these are all micro-interactions.
 At first glance, it would appear that these elements are really all about improving user interface, not so much experience.
 But think again.
 In fact, these elements are now allowing developers to gain direct feedback from users so that they can improve UX elements.

 Let’s use the like/dislike interaction as an example.
 Simply adding a thumbs-up/thumbs-down button, coupled with a likes/dislikes count, can do several things for site development.
 For one, this micro-interaction provides users with a platform to emotionally react to content.
 What’s more, after clicking the button, users should see an immediate response: the total number of likes or dislikes should increase by at least one.
 This response engages the user with the content and acknowledges their feelings.
 But it also collects vital data for the developer.
 These micro-interactions let developers know what kind of experience the site is delivering—is it actually engaging users?
 And if it is, how are they feeling because of it?